 Supplements and Treats: We don’t feel the need to give many supplements since we feed a high quality food, but there are a few things we will give our dogs to enhance their health.
 At their dinner meal, we place about 2 tablespoons of coconut oil in their bowls on top of their food.
 This is great for their skin, joints, and coat.
 Make sure you purchase virgin, unrefined coconut oil.
 We get a large container at Costco for about $18.

-We give grain free treats as well as raw vegetables such as baby carrots, slices of apples, oranges, lettuce, and bananas.
+We give grain free treats and raw vegetables such as baby carrots, slices of apples, oranges, lettuce, and bananas.
 Our dogs especially salivate for anything citrus, it’s hilarious!
 They also really love popcorn on occasion!

-Heart worm and Flea & Tick Prevention: I’m going to come out and say it, dogs are expensive and one must be able to properly care for a one before considering ownership!
+Heart worm and Flea & Tick Prevention: My brutal honesty is going to come out screaming here.
+Dogs are expensive and one must be able to properly care for one before considering pet ownership!
 Just like us, dogs need proper vaccinations and preventative treatment.
 Dogs should be on heart worm preventative every. single. month. such as Heartgard.
 Not only does it protect against heart worms, but also tape worms, round worms, and whip worms.
 Here in Virginia, we’ve been seeing mosquitoes since February, so stopping treatment during winter months isn’t recommended.
 It only takes one mosquito bite to cause deadly heart worms which take up residence in their heart and causes irreversible damage.
-Yes, prevention is costly, but have you priced treatment for heart worms?
+Yes, prevention is costly, but have you priced treatment and the time commitment for heart worms?

 Flea infestations and diseases from tick bites can also be easily prevented with monthly medications such as Nexgard.
 Our poor Willys came to us with ehrlichiosis, a common tick-borne disease.
 While he wasn’t showing any symptoms yet, he could have easily become ill very quickly.
-We were able to treat him with several weeks of antibiotics, but it could have easily been prevented.
+We were able to treat him with several weeks of antibiotics, but it could have easily been prevented by his former owner.

 It’s so sad to see the countless number of dogs in shelters or rescues who are have heart worms or tick-borne illness.
 In fact, most of our foster dogs have a tick-borne illness or some type of worms when they come to us.
 This just shows the vast number of widespread animal neglect or uninformed pet ownership.
 Please protect your pets!
 Okay, off my soapbox… 🙂

 Annie and Wrangler still share a large crate and cuddle all night.
 It’s so sweet.
-Willys is huge, so he has his own crate but sometimes Annie sneaks in with him instead.
+Willys is huge, so he has his own crate but sometimes Annie plays musical beds and sneaks in with him instead.
 Haha!
 We also crate train to help with house breaking, as dogs are very unlikely to soil their own “dens.”

 Our dogs are not destructive types, but we really like the shred-proof beds from K9 Ballistics.
 This is another great company who makes a superior product.
 They have an orthopedic line that’s fantastic and supportive of a larger dog’s joints.